 Specific steps to sync files between Windows servers

-Step 1: Create a shared folder and set up permission for Windows servers you want to sync files.
+Step 1.
+Create a shared folder and set up permission for Windows servers you want to share files with.

-Step 5: Click Schedule and choose Real-time Sync if you want to real-time monitor the source files or folders.
+Step 5.
+(Optional) Click Schedule and choose Real-time Sync if you want to real-time monitor the source files or folders.
 If you choose this feature, the program will sync the changed files or folders immediately when the source files or folders have been changed.

-Step 6: Up to now, you can access the shared folder on other servers and check whatever you want.
-To sync the shared folder to other servers, you need to repeat above steps and add the shared folders in Step 1, then select a destination path on the other servers.
+Step 6.
+After all finish, click Start Sync.
+Then, you can access the shared folder on the destination disk and check your data.
+To sync the shared folder to other servers, you need to repeat above steps and use a different server as the destination path.

 For whatever reasons you want to synchronize files between Windows Servers, you can follow above steps to realize your purpose.
-AOMEI Backupper server is a magic software.
-It can sync files in a few clicks.
-It still can realize other backup features, such as Differential Backup, Backup Incremental to Network Share, File Backup, etc.
+AOMEI Backupper Server is a magic software.
+It can not only sync files in a few clicks but also sync files in real-time.
+Besides, it’s a backup and restore software, which can realize other backup features, such as Differential Backup, Backup Incremental to Network Share, File Backup, etc.